-The proposed awning would have a minor additional shadow impact which is likely to have an immaterial impact affecting the roofs of properties No.'s 1 & 3 Montpellier Street at 9am in midwinter.
-Due to the east - west orientation of No. 20 Premier Street no additional shadows will be cast at midday or 3pm in mid-winter with any additional shadows being cast over the existing building only.
+The proposed awning would have a minor additional shadow impact at midday and 3pm which will have no adverse impact to neighbouring properties.
+At midday an incremental additional shadow will be cast within the front setback of the site and at 3pm additional shadow will be cast over Premier Street.
+Due to the east - west orientation of 20 Premier Street no additional shadows will be cast at 9am in mid-winter with any additional shadows being cast over the existing building only.
 Consequently, the development maintains the existing solar access afforded to surrounding dwellings and the street in accordance with the objective.

-Figures 14 & 15 - 9am mid-winter shadow diagram and aerial photo of site bordered in red and properties affected at 9am bordered in yellow

-Figures 16 & 17 - 12pm mid-winter shadow diagram and 3pm mid-winter shadow diagram
+Figures 14, 15 & 16 - 9am mid-winter shadow diagram (left), 12pm mid-winter shadow diagram (middle) and 3pm midwinter shadow diagram (right)